inmanta/web-console/docs/design/folder-structure.md

 src/
   Core/
     Domain/ - Domain entities, Query/Command interfaces
-    Ports/ - interfaces for communicating with the backend Data/ - Implementations for the interfaces in Ports, connecting them to Domain entities (how to fetch them) and the Store (how to store them)
+    Contracts/ - All interfaces that represent a contract Language/ - Language extensions & isolated implementations Data/ - Implementations for the interfaces in Ports, connecting them to Domain entities (how to fetch them) and the Store (how to store them)
     Infra/ - Handling of Fetch API
     Routing/ - Code related to routing and urls